AssetOrbit

 11. Cryptocurrency

-Digital or virtual currencies, decentralized and based on blockchain technology.
+Digital or virtual currencies are decentralized and based on blockchain technology.

 Cons: Highly volatile, regulatory uncertainties.